 The HClimRep project is organized into 10 work packages (WPs).
-The project spans two phases, with foundational model extensions in phase 1 and the construction of a novel, multi-scale and multi-compartment model in phase 2.
+The project spans two phases, with foundational model extensions in Phase 1 and the construction of a novel, multi-scale and multi-compartment model in Phase 2.

 Onboaring